dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

   - Let $w₃ = merge(e₁, f_p(e₁, w₁), f_p(e₁, w₂)) ~ merge(e₂, f_p(e₂, w₁), f_p(e₂, w₂)) ~ … ~ merge(e_n, f_p(e_n, w₁), f_p(e_n, w₂))$.

 _Proof of the Theorem._
-* Downward-closed sets can be represented by a finite union of ideal.
+* Downward-closed sets can be represented by a finite union of ideals.
 * Products are ideals and the semantics of $+$ is the union of languages.

 #### Operations on SRE